therion23/KatanaHacking/USB.md

 Note also that if you intend to program something around this, allocating 64 bytes for a receive buffer would be a good idea.
 The Katana always sends responses in 0 padded 64 byte blocks.

+Note three, that some of this is parsed in (katanactl.pp) and some is not - 24 hours in a day does not mean 24 spare hours in a day.

 ## Structures

 The command and response structures are identical: